 User Interface & Layout

-Having reviewed A LOT of different software for both Mac and PC, MacPaw's always been a company that prides itself on offering a sleek, user-friendly interface for their applications.
-Gemini 2 is no different, although due to the limited functionality of the program, the interface is much more straight-forward than their sister applications.
+Having reviewed A LOT of different software for both Mac and PC, MacPaw's always been a company that prides itself on offering a sleek, user-friendly interface for its applications.
+Gemini 2 is no different, although due to the limited functionality of the program, the interface is much more straightforward than their sister applications.

 The base loading screen only offers one option, which is to choose the folders that you wish to scan for duplicates.
 You can scan a custom folder or choose from three predefined folders: home, pictures, and music.
 The scanning process is fully guided and only requires a few clicks so you can't go wrong even if you aren't the best with technology.